Azure/acs-engine/docs/kubernetes/windows.md

 dir ~\.ssh\id_rsa.pub
 dir : Cannot find path 'C:\Users\patrick\.ssh\id_rsa.pub' because it does not exist.
 ```

+If the file already exists, then you can skip forward to [Create a Resource Group and Service Principal](#create-a-resource-group-and-service-principal).

 If it does not exist, then run `ssh-keygen.exe`.
 Use the default file, and enter a passphrase if you wish to protect it.
 Be sure not to use a SSH key with blank passphrase in production.